-Through our formal Pro Bono Program, we address legal matters of public interest on behalf of marginalized people and groups that face social or financial barriers to accessing services.
-Annually, via this program, our lawyers provide an average of $400,000 in free legal services.
+Through our Pro Bono Program, we address legal matters of public interest on behalf of marginalized people and groups that otherwise face barriers to accessing services.
+Annually, on average, our lawyers provide $350,000 in free legal services to clients who might otherwise go unaided.
+Since 2012, we have provided more than $4 million in pro bono legal services to more than 775 clients.

 “Family and friends are telling me that they are proud of me for sticking up for my rights.
 But the truth is that all of the credit goes to my amazing lawyers at McInnes Cooper…who sacrificed their time to represent me pro bono…I am so very thankful for what they’ve done for my entire family and me, and I will never forget their generosities.”